jimididit/tiktok-autoblocker/README.md

 ---

-"The rich and powerful take what they want", but with "Let Them Eat Shit", you decide who you let into your digital world.
+"The rich and powerful take what they want", but with TikTok AutoBlocker, you decide who you let into your digital world.
+To the rich, I say: "Let *_Them_* Eat Shit!"